 Where to go camping on Moreton Island

 Moreton Island is 4WD territory, and you’ll need an off-road vehicle to explore the island independently.
+Unlike North Stradbroke Island (which is nearby), you cannot access Moreton Island with a regular car.

-I prefer the camping zones, which are beachfront sites and allow open fires.
-On the other hand, the camping grounds have toilet facilities (composting toilets) and cold showers.
+On the other hand, the Camping Grounds have toilet facilities (composting toilets) and cold showers.

-Know before you go: Tips for Moreton Island camping
+Tips for Moreton Island camping

 - Most campgrounds with toilet facilities do not allow open fires.
-So you’ll need to take one or the other.

 - The campsites on the west side of the island (facing Brisbane) offer the best sunset views.